 Roy: Honestly, I've got half a mind to take one for the team and try [to kill the vampire at the Godsmoot] anyway.
 Being dead's not so bad. (...)
 But even if I could kill her before they toasted me, that still wouldn't tie this up with a neat little bow.
 If I die, my team falls apart and big X moves into scoring position. — And everyone is right back here to voting in a week or two.

-- In an early episode of Justice League Unlimited, violence and anger power the Annihilator armor, something Ares uses to set loose the Annihilator loose in the Kasnian civil war.
-Sheathe Your Sword is enough to shut the armor down, but to drive Ares away, the two Kasnian factions stand down for the day and according to a later episode, open diplomatic ties to resolve the conflict.
+- In an early episode of Justice League Unlimited, violence and anger power the Annihilator armor, something Ares uses to set the Annihilator loose in the Kasnian civil war.
+Sheathe Your Sword is enough to shut the armor down but to drive Ares away, the two Kasnian factions stand down for the day and according to a later episode, open diplomatic ties to resolve the conflict.

 - In one episode of Kung Fu Panda: Legends of Awesomeness, Po faces a demon that gets bigger and stronger when you fight him, absorbing the power of each hit he gets.
 Po eventually defeats him by not fighting, letting the demon expend all his power trying to hit him until he's small enough to be captured.

 - My Little Pony: Friendship Is Magic: In "The Cutie Re-Mark - Part 1" and "Part 2", the villain Starlight Glimmer uses time travel to change the past.
-Twilight Sparkle gets pulled along with the time travel spell, and tries to stop Starlight by fighting her.
+Twilight Sparkle gets pulled along with the time travel spell and tries to stop Starlight by fighting her.
 But after several failed loops, Twilight realizes that fighting can't work: the side effects of their fight wind up altering the timeline just as badly as Starlight did herself.
 Twilight only succeeds by showing Starlight the Bad Future her actions are creating, and talking her into giving up her quest for revenge.

 - An episode of The Powerpuff Girls, "Three Girls and a Monster", features Blossom and Buttercup arguing over how best to defeat a monster attacking Townsville.
 However, neither of them can so much as slow it down.
-It stops only when Bubbles gets tried of all this, flies right up to it, and asks it politely to leave, pretty please with sugar on top.
+It stops only when Bubbles gets tired of all this, flies right up to it, and asks it politely to leave, pretty please with sugar on top.
 The monster turns around and leaves.

 - Rick and Morty: Rick has no problem with just shooting whatever ails him, so typically, he's only not killing things when doing so wouldn't solve his problems.
 A specific example comes with the Cromulons, giant floating space-heads that force Earth into a musical reality show.
 While the heroes themselves don't try to solve this by just blowing them up, a nuke-happy general does... to predictable results.

 - Being one of the six great cosmic monsters of the universe, Tokka the Vorkathian Fire Tortoise from Teenage Mutant Ninja Turtles (2012) is nigh-indestructible (like when she survived a supernova virtually unscathed).
 In Tokka vs the World, Tokka travels to Earth, having followed the turtles with the intent of retrieving her baby Chompy Picasso from them.
 General Griffen's first instinct is to use the technology loaned to the Earth Protection Force from the Utrom to force it to leave, but Bishop knows that none of it would work and it would only piss it off (which it does).
-It is not until the turtles give Chompy back and showing that they were taking good care of him does she decide to leave in peace without him.
+It is not until the turtles give Chompy back and show that they were taking good care of him does she decide to leave in peace without him.

 - The Pottsylvania Creeper from Jay Ward's series Rocky and Bullwinkle is a man-eating plant introduced to America by Fearless Leader.
 The plant defies any attempt to destroy it, actually gaining strength and resilience from such efforts.
 The Creeper is done in by kindness and nurturing, which causes it to wither and shrivel, since Evil Cannot Comprehend Good.